-Joe Maxwell grew up on a family farm in Missouri.
-Maxwell has served his state as a state representative, state senator, and Lt.
+Joe Maxwell is a fourth generation hog farmer from Missouri.
+He has served his state as a state representative, state senator, and Lt.
 Governor.
 Joe began his political career as a campaign staffer for several legislative and statewide races.
-He successfully defeated the so-called “Right to Farm” in Oklahoma, an effort by multi-national corporations to gain fundamental constitutional rights so they could exhibit their power over family farmers and destroy the rural way of life.
 As a legislator, he passed many bills that supported value-added agriculture projects and programs for family farmers and their traditional animal husbandry practices while working against large-scale, multi-national industrialized farms.
-He and his brother Steve raise humanely certified pigs under the Global Animal Partnership 5-step program.
+In 2016, he successfully defeated the so-called “Right to Farm” in Oklahoma, an effort by multi-national corporations to gain fundamental constitutional rights so they could exhibit their power over family farmers and destroy the rural way of life.